Georgia State Route 53: History

 The final stretch of the main route of SR 53 appeared in August 1933, when the portion from Winder to Watkinsville was shown as graded but unimproved for the first time.
 Very little had changed otherwise, and the road surface conditions had remained static since early in 1932.
-By early in 1935, the only change of note to the route was the fact that the portion from the Alabama state line to Rome had by then been co-signed with US 411.
+By early in 1935, the only change of note to the route was that the portion from the Alabama state line to Rome had by then been co-signed with US 411.
 In 1945, only portions of the route were not yet improved to feature hard surface; namely, the stretches from west of Calhoun to Fairmount, and the portion between Winder and Watkinsville were the only unimproved parts.
 It was 1953 before the entirety of the route was marked on Georgia highway maps as having been covered with hard surface.

 SR 53's routing was changed between 1955 and 1957 on the stretch of the route between Dawsonville and Gainesville, due to the construction of the new Lake Lanier Reservoir.
 Until the change, the route did not run through Forsyth County, but accessed Hall County directly from Dawson County by running east and then southeast into Gainesville.
 By 1957, SR 53 dipped further southeast into Forsyth County, then cuts straight east into Hall County before resuming its original path to Gainesville.
 From around 1960 until its decommissioning around 1986, the former SR 318 ran from SR 9, crossed the former SR 9E, and terminated at SR 53 just southeast of where SR 53 and SR 400 intersect today.
 Former SR 318 today goes by the name Dawson Forest Road.

 Until 2007, the main route of SR 53 ran through downtown Jasper, following what is today signed as SR 53 Business.
 In 2006–2007, the route was realigned to follow SR 5/515 and SR 108 south and east around Jasper.